 The Student Assistance Scheme assists with the cost of school levies.
 It provides support to low-income families to help with the cost of students in kindergarten through to year 12.

-You may also be able to get financial help if your child has to travel considerable distances to go to school each day or lives away from home to attend school.
-Check out information on the Northern Territory state government website.
+There’s also a Sport Voucher Scheme that assists with sport, recreation and cultural-activity costs.
+And, you may be eligible for financial help if your child has to live away from home or travel long distances to go to school.
+Check out info on the Northern Territory state government website.

 Australian Capital Territory